Book A Shipping Container as Your Library!

 Indonesian Library Architect-Designed from Conex Boxes

-Meanwhile, 7,000 miles east of London, in the small Indonesian town of Batu, you will find yet another library constructed from decommissioned shipping containers that once plied their trade ferrying the world’s goods across the oceans.
+Meanwhile, 7,000 miles east of London, in the small Indonesian town of Batu, you will find yet another shipping container library is found.
+Constructed from decommissioned shipping containers that once plied their trade ferrying the world’s goods across the oceans.
 Whilst time at sea is usually limited to around 20 to 25 years maximum, due to shipping industry codes of practice, many weathering steel Conex boxes maintain their structural integrity and can still have a long and useful life back on terra firma.

 Shipping Container Architecture Here to Stay